 One of the most common reasons Venmo declines a payment is because the sender has insufficient funds in their linked bank account.
 When you initiate a Venmo transfer, Venmo first checks to ensure your bank account has enough money to cover the payment before approving the transaction.
 If your bank balance is too low, even by just a few dollars, Venmo will decline the payment due to insufficient funds.

 If your Venmo payment was declined for this reason, the resolution is simple – make a smaller payment or deposit more money into your bank account.
-Then resubmit the payment to Venmo.
-Sometimes users accidentally enter a larger payment amount than they realize is in their bank account.
-But by ensuring you have at least the complete amount you want to send before sending the payment, you can avoid this common declined payment issue.
+Then resubmit the declined payment to Venmo.
+Sometimes users accidentally enter a larger payment amount than they realize is available in their bank account.
+But by ensuring you have at least the total amount you want to send before initiating the payment, you can avoid this common Venmo payment declined problem.

 Another common reason Venmo payments get declined is due to temporary connection issues with either the Venmo app, your internet connection, or your phone.
 When you press ‘Pay’ on the Venmo app, your phone needs an active data or WiFi connection to send the payment instructions to Venmo’s servers.